|

 May 40 - September 40

 During this timeframe Schmitter and his crew flying primarily He.115's logged 60 front flights (feindefliege).
-Their missions consisted of taking part in a variety of activites including submarine hunting, convoy air cover in Skagarak (Geleitzugsicherung), reconnaissance over the North Sea as well as transport flights to Norway.
+Their missions consisted of taking part in a variety of activities including submarine hunting, convoy air cover in Skagarak (Geleitzugsicherung), reconnaissance over the North Sea as well as transport flights to Norway.
 In addition this period saw Schmitter's crew attacked three times by Bristol Bleinheims and three times by Lockheed Hudson's. (feindflug no.27-87)3

 16 May 40